 Why study civil engineering?

 Civil engineers shape the world we live in.
-They design, build and maintain the infrastructure we take for granted - every reservoir, dam, bridge, road, tunnel and building.
-Their expertise is key for a sustainable future, both in the UK and abroad.
+They design, build and maintain the infrastructure we take for granted – every reservoir, dam, bridge, road, tunnel and building.
+Their expertise is essential for a sustainable future, both in the UK and abroad.

 If you want to make a difference to the world and to the quality of people's lives, this is the course for you.
 By studying in the department of Civil Engineering at the University of Bristol you'll benefit from:

 - An international reputation for quality, with excellent teaching and research.

 - We ranked top in the Guardian University Guide 2022 and 3rd in the Complete University Guide 2022.